-5 steps to deal with Urinary Incontinence
+5 ways to deal with Urinary Incontinence

 Urinary incontinence is a condition where one is unable to have control over the bladder.
 This occurs with age or certain medical conditions.
 Here are a few ways you can manage your incontinence: